13 Different Types of Jellyfish You Should Know

 Share with your friends 🥹!

-Jellyfish are saltwater organisms that don’t have most of the characteristics of animals.
+Jellyfish are saltwater organisms that don’t have most animal characteristics.

 They don’t have any eyes or teeth, but they rule the ocean with their toxic stingers, and a grown man’s height is about the size of a jellyfish’s bell.